mounteverset/generalist_bt_gen/architecture.md

       Orc->>Exec: Send `ExecuteTree` goal (subtree_id, command context) Exec->>Skills: Tick BT via TreeExecutionServer loop
       Skills-->>Exec: RUNNING / SUCCESS / FAILURE
-      Exec-->>Orc: Action feedback (node status, telemetry)
-      Orc-->>UI: UI-friendly progress / status updates
+      Exec-->>Orc: Action feedback (node status, tick count, telemetry) Orc-->>UI: Forward progress / status updates

-      alt subtree SUCCESS and stopping_criteria not met Orc-->>Orc: Decide whether to call next subtree in plan or replan else subtree FAILURE or NEEDS_EXTENSION
+      alt subtree SUCCESS
+        Orc-->>Orc: Decide whether to call next subtree or ask user else subtree FAILURE or NEEDS_EXTENSION
         Exec-->>Orc: Action result (status + failure_reason)
+        Orc->>Ctx: Optional snapshot for context
+        Ctx-->>Orc: Context JSON
         Orc->>LLM: Optional LLMQuery.srv(command, failure_reason, context)
-        LLM-->>Orc: updated plan / new subtree request Orc-->>Upd: Optional UpdateTree.srv(...)
+        LLM-->>Orc: updated plan / new subtree request Orc-->>UI: Inform user, optionally ask for confirmation end
     end

-      alt stopping_criteria met (e.g., enough exploration, user satisfied) Orc-->>UI: "Exploration complete" (with reasoning/metrics)
-        break
-      end
-    end
+    Note over Orc,UI: For open-ended goals (e.g., exploration), Orc may stop when coverage/time thresholds are met, ask LLM for a “good enough” judgement, and then ask the user: "Exploration appears complete, stop here?"
 ```

-## Failure, Regeneration & Open-Ended Goals
+## Failure & Regeneration Lifecycle

-1. **Detection (inside BT)** – `bt_executor` detects `FAILURE` or `NEEDS_EXTENSION` and finishes the current action goal with a structured result.
-The executor and Action server remain active.
+1. **Detection (inside BT)** – `TreeExecutionServer::onLoopAfterTick` still inspects every tick result.
+When the BT returns `FAILURE` or a guard node signals `NEEDS_EXTENSION`, the hook stops the current action goal and enters regeneration mode.
+The `TreeExecutionServer` node and Action server remain active; the goal finishes with a differentiable status/result that the orchestrator understands.
-2. **Decision (in orchestrator)** – The orchestrator receives this result and decides whether to:
+2. **Decision (outside BT)** – The **orchestration layer** (typically `chat_interface`) receives the Action result and decides whether to:
-   - Report a terminal failure to the UI, or
+   - Simply report failure to the user, or
-   - Request new capabilities or a revised plan from `llm_interface`.
+   - Invoke the LLM again to repair or extend capabilities.
-3. **Context capture** – The orchestrator can request snapshots from `context_gatherer` and pass this context into `llm_interface`.
+3. **Context capture** – The orchestrator can request a snapshot from `context_gatherer` via ROS service.
+Output is saved and passed as structured JSON to LangChain.
-4. **LangChain workflow** – As
+4. **LangChain workflow** – `llm_interface` loads the configured PromptTemplate, selects a model (OpenAI/Gemini/Claude) and orchestrates tool calls (e.g., map query, knowledge base).
+The final response contains a validated BT spec plus supporting artifacts (new plugin hints, metadata).
+5. **Tree update** – `bt_updater` merges the generated subtree into the canonical XML, leveraging TinyXML2 + schema validation.
+Conflicts are resolved via predefined anchors (e.g., `LearningSelector` insertion point).
+The merged XML is returned to the orchestrator and/or `bt_executor`.
+6. **Executor reload** – `bt_executor` calls `TreeExecutionServer::createTreeFromText` with the merged XML, reattaches loggers, repopulates or reuses the blackboard, and waits for the next Action goal.
+The orchestrator then sends a **new** `ExecuteTree` goal (for the same mission or the next step in the plan), so the robot continues with an updated set of subtrees.

+## Configuration & Observability

+- **Parameters**: BehaviorTree.ROS2 parameters set plugin folders, XML search paths, executor QoS, and action names.
+Additional YAML files define LangChain prompt configs, tool endpoints, and MCP server credentials.
+- **Secrets**: Cloud API keys (OpenAI, Gemini, Claude) live in `llm_interface` environment files; the setup script provisions them via `.cloud_secrets/openai.env`.
+- **Monitoring**: Groot2 is enabled by default via `TreeExecutionServer`. `bt_executor` can attach extra publishers that mirror action feedback to `diagnostics` topics for Prometheus dashboards.
+LangChain reasoning traces are logged to JSONL for auditing.
+- **Testing hooks**: BehaviorTree.ROS2’s headless tools allow dry-run execution of XML trees.
+LangChain pipelines are unit-tested with mock LLMs and tool call fixtures.

+This revised architecture keeps the modular ROS 2 package layout while delegating BT execution concerns to BehaviorTree.ROS2, while making the **LLM planning and regeneration logic an explicit orchestration layer outside the BT**, which can chain subtrees and trigger updates before or between BT runs.